sfatkhutdinov/cs2_rl_agent/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Set up Cities: Skylines 2 with necessary mods (if applicable)
+3. Install the bridge mod:
+   - Copy the contents of the `bridge_mod` folder to your Cities: Skylines mods directory
+   - Enable the "RL Agent Bridge" mod in the game's Content Manager
+   - See `bridge_mod/README.md` for detailed installation instructions

 ## Usage